Vienna Ensemble not found in the list of available devices (PC)

 Instruments switch wrongly or don't switch at all (1)

 Generally it is recommended to leave the output device and channel settings in the Sibelius mixer alone.
 Making settings there can mess up the playback.
 If you have already made settings there or are not sure, reset all outputs in the Sibelius mixer to (Auto).
+If articulation changes do not work properly after that, it may help to save the playback configuration and the score, exit Sibelius and re-start Sibelius.

 Instruments switch wrongly or don't switch at all (2)